emnify/product-docs/docs/services/network/iot-cloud-communication-platform.md

 ## Distributed data plane

 Traditional connectivity providers have a centrally located network core.
-All data is backhauled to the home country of the operator which means that customer data travels across the globe and distributed latency optimized application infrastructure isn't possible.
+All data is backhauled to the home country of the network which means that customer data travels across the globe and distributed latency optimized application infrastructure isn't possible.

 ![Traditional operators](assets/traditional-operators.png)